-Should you buy the Amazon Fire HD 8 or the Fire HD 8 Kids Edition?
+Amazon Fire HD 8 (2020) vs. Fire HD 8 Kids Edition: Which should you buy?

 Protected investment

-Kids Edition tablets are an excellent choice for younger children, packed with deeper parental control, a free year of FreeTime Unlimited full of kids content, and a two-year "worry-free" warranty.
+Kids Edition tablets are an excellent choice for younger children.
+They're packed with deeper parental control, a free year of Amazon Kids+ full of kids content, and a two-year "worry-free" warranty.
 Put all of that into a kid-proof case, and you have a fantastic tablet for your little one.

-- Year of Amazon FreeTime Unlimited included
+- Year of Amazon Kids+ included

 - Great kid-proof case